codelastnight/portfolio/src/pages/portfolio/eco-friendly-6-pack-carrier-redesign--230702.md

       materials: mushroom / agar-based packaging, rope / twine, hanging / clustering.
 In the end, we stuck with a simple paperboard design: low manufacturing cost, uses existing recycling infrastructure"
+  - type: bodytext
+    heading: My role was in Ideation, 3D modeling & Rendering
+    text: T﻿here was a challenge in designing a flexible paperboard package design in fusion 360.
+I learned how to use the sheet metal tool to create a parametric design that we could quickly iterate on.
   - type: bodyfullimage
     image: https://ucarecdn.com/beddf75f-ad17-4562-ac1e-7dd1d24bf6f6/
     alt: "Ideation: Communication using online collaborative whiteboard"
+  - type: bodytext
+    heading: Our Solution
+    text: Single sheet of standard 6mm paperboard (comparable to cereal boxes).
+No glue required.
+Easily modified to fit other sizes, simple to manufacture.
+      Large marketable surface area.
   - type: bodyfullimage
     image: https://ucarecdn.com/c5757194-df39-4994-a143-7f3cc79472ee/
     alt: Our Solution